michael-barlow3/tmp_CM/README.md

 - Do not think your code is self-explanatory

-- Issue/JIRA tracking references should be put at the bottom of the commit body <--- ***Should be the first word in the commit message***
+- JIRA tracking references (beyond the ticket # for the task) should be put at the bottom of the commit body

 | First Word | Meaning                                                      |